kev-wes/2024_heart_attack_mlops/README.md

     * [ ] 0 points: The problem is not described
     * [ ] 1 point: The problem is described but shortly or not clearly
     * [x] 2 points: The problem is well described and it's clear what the problem the project solves
-      * 🚩 Describe problem well
+      * I provided an in-depth problem statement, instructions for use, and explained the repository structure.
 * __Cloud__
     * [x] 0 points: Cloud is not used, things run only locally
       * Everything is hosted locally on an ubuntu server.
 It can be hosted anywhere on premise and can be accessed outside through the hosted web services, but it does not use cloud or IaC tools.